svigne1/my_cs231n_assignment_solutions/README.md

-These are my solutions to the cs231n course assignments, winter 2016.
+These are my solutions to the cs231n course assignments 2017.

-This course is mandatory for people interested in learning deep about deep networks.
+Thanks to Andrej Karpathy & the entire cs231n team for such a rockstar course!

-I'm indebted to Andrej Karpathy, Justin Johnson & the entire cs231n team forever!
+I have implemented some notebooks in PyTorch, and some in TensorFlow to improve my understanding of both.

-Thank you so much!
+Assignment2 notebooks i have implemented it in both.